Phil Solomon (filmmaker): Career

-Solomon was an associate of the influential American experimental filmmaker Stan Brakhage, with whom he taught film at the University of Colorado in Boulder.
+Solomon was an associate of the influential American experimental filmmaker Stan Brakhage, with whom he taught film at the University of Colorado at Boulder.
 Solomon and Brakhage collaborated on three films.
 In a 1992 poll for the British film magazine Sight & Sound, Brakhage picked Solomon's Remains to Be Seen as one of the ten greatest films of all time.
 The film had previously been selected as one of the top ten films of 1989 by the Village Voice.

 Solomon was awarded a Guggenheim Fellowship in 1994.
 In 2007, he was the recipient of the Thatcher Hoffman Smith Award from the University of Oklahoma.
-In 2012 Solomon received the Knight Fellowship of the USA (United States Artists) Fellows program, alongside novelist Annie Proulx, sculptor Alison Saar, jazz musician Jack DeJohnette, dancer and choreographer Trisha Brown, and artist Theaster Gates.
+In 2012 Solomon received the Knight Fellowship of the USA (United States Artists) Fellows program, alongside novelist Annie Proulx, sculptor Alison Saar, jazz musician Jack DeJohnette, dancer and choreographer Trisha Brown and artist Theaster Gates.

 On April 10, 2010, Solomon's American Falls opened at the Corcoran Gallery of Art in Washington, D.C.
 The six-projection video/sound installation received great acclaim before closing in July 2010.
 In conjunction with the Corcoran exhibition, Solomon's career as a filmmaker was explored in "Rhapsodies in Silver," a three-program survey at Washington's National Gallery of Art.

 A re-edited, feature-length, single-projection version of American Falls was featured at the New York Film Festival's "Views from the Avant Garde" on October 1, 2010.
 The single projection version of the film condenses the original multi-projector format into a triptych, placing three independent (yet associative) images next to one another.
 In Fall 2012, Solomon screened a three-channel version of American Falls at the Museum of the Moving Image in Astoria, New York, as part of the exhibition "Film After Film."

 In the May/June 2010 Film Comment poll, The Top 50 Avant-Garde Filmmakers of the Decade, Phil Solomon placed at number 5, tied with his late colleague, Stan Brakhage.